lokeshpondara/YBI-FOUNDATION/README.md

+# YBI-FOUNDATION
-# YBI-FOUNDATIONA handwritten digit classification project typically involves using machine learning to recognize and classify digits from images.
+A handwritten digit classification project typically involves using machine learning to recognize and classify digits from images.
 Here’s an overview of how such a project generally progresses:

 ### 1. **Project Objective**
    The goal is to develop a model that accurately identifies digits (0-9) from images of handwritten digits, typically from datasets like the MNIST dataset, which contains thousands of 28x28 pixel grayscale images of handwritten digits.